-The Medical Student Team at the Department of Emergency Medicine will support you throughout your application process.
-Each year, we hold scheduled information sessions for students at determined intervals.
-Additionally, we meet with all Phase 2 and Phase 3 students individually to help them prepare for their fourth year and the Match.
+The Medical Student Team in Emergency Medicine supports you through the application process, with scheduled information sessions each year and one-on-one meetings with all Phase 2 and Phase 3 students to prepare for fourth year and the Match.

 Planning Phase 3